yosephfy/SchoolApp/README.md

 ## License

-This project is licensed under the MIT License(LICENCE) file for details.
+This project is licensed under the MIT License(LICENCE).